Automate Gherkin tests

 Successfully pushed test results of build [<build name>#<build number>]

-Example: I ran the test x times, but instead of seeing x runs under a single test, I see X tests with one run each.
+For example, if you ran the test x times, but instead of seeing x runs under a single test, you see X tests with one run each.

 Back to top